Written by: Cindy Benjamin

 - washes off best when applied to dry crop residue

-- requires incorporation into the soil by rainfall or mechanical means with 24 hours of application
+- requires incorporation into the soil mechanical means within 24 hours of application

 - is only effective where crop residues are less than 2 t/ha